|Ottis Johnson of Evergreen, Ala.|

 June 10, 1692 – During the Salem witch trials, Bridget Bishop was hanged at Gallows Hill near Salem, Massachusetts for "certaine Detestable Arts called Witchcraft & Sorceries."
 Following the hanging Nathaniel Saltonstall resigned from the court and was replaced by Jonathan Corwin.

 June 10, 1716 – Swedish explorer Carl Gustaf Ekeberg was born in Djursholm, Uppland.
-He made several voyages to the East Indies and China as a sea captain, bringing back reports of the tea tree and writing a number of books.

 June 10, 1752 - Benjamin Franklin flew a kite during a thunderstorm, enabling him to demonstrate the electrical nature of lightning.